Satellite Launch Procedure | Procedure to launch satellite

 Ariane and Delta are expendable type of launch vehicles.

-The re-usable type returns to the earth after leaving it at certain altitude above the
+The re-usable type returns to the earth after placing satellite at certain altitude above the

 earth.
 The examples of reusable type are GSLV and PSLV.